Related publications

 The State Pension

 The State Pension is a regular payment made by the government to people who have reached State Pension age.
-It can be a valuable foundation for your retirement income.
+It can be a valuable foundation for your retirement income if you qualify, so make sure you claim it.
+You will not get your State Pension automatically.

 Use Gov.uk to check your State Pension age.

-Changes were introduced in 2016 to simplify the State Pension.
-There are currently two systems in place – the new State Pension and the basic State Pension.
-Which one you’ll claim depends on when you reach your State Pension age.
+The government introduced changes in 2016 that simplified the State Pension.
+This means there are two systems in place – the new State Pension and the basic State Pension.
+The one you’ll claim depends on when you reach your State Pension age.

 You can claim the new State Pension if you’re: